东坡八首(第八首)Eight Poems on my Farm, the East Slope (8)

 And a follower of mine for twenty years.

-Sincere is his wish for my luck of fortunes,
+Sincere is his wish for my rise to fortune,

-And for a share to buy land when he retires.
+And for a share of land when he retires.

 Working his socks off like a local farmer.

-It’s like trying to make warm wear for winter
+It's like an attempt to make a winter coat

-By scraping the shell of a turtle for the fur.
+By scraping fur from the back of a turtle.

-Yet I remain a man of values in his mind,
+Yet I remain a man of values in his eyes,

-And no one could ever change his judgment.
+And no one could ever change his mind.

-But the drop is paid with a spring in return.
+But a drop is paid in return for a spring.

 Appreciation: